Trains cancelled on new timetable day one

 But passengers in a number of smaller locations complain they will be served with fewer or slower services.

+"It doesn't bode well for tomorrow.
+But the biggest issue altogether will be people turning up to get their usual train and finding it no longer exists.

+"The way customers have been informed just has not been good enough."

-And the RMT union claims passengers with reduced mobility may be left behind if a train is at risk of delay.
+The RMT also claims passengers with reduced mobility may be left behind if a train is at risk of delay.

 GTR said it placed high priority on making its services accessible to all.